-If you are dealing with a 2 * persecutor then you need a 2.1 * boundary to not be overpowered them.
+If you are dealing with a 1* persecutor then you need a 1.1 * boundary, to not be overpowered by them.

 If you are dealing with a 5***** persecutor you need a 5.1***** boundary to not be overpowered by them.

-If you don’t want to be overpowered in life, best you love your toughness and brutality so that you can be appropriately boundaried.
+If you don’t want to be overpowered in life, best you begin to honour and love your offensiveness, toughness and brutality so that you can be appropriately boundaried.

 There is that beautiful quote from an 8 year old girl named Lara, “People will never stop fighting wars, they can’t even get on in blocks of flats.”